SudharsanamRK/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Algorithm
 1. Import the required packagesprint the present data
-2. print the present data
+2. Print the present data
-3. print the null value
+3. Print the null value
-4. using decisiontreeRegressor, find the predicted values,mse,r2
+4. Using decisiontreeRegressor, find the predicted values,mse,r2
-5. print the result
+5. Print the result

 ## Program:
 ```
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.